Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 ### Casks pinned to specific versions

-Casks pinned to a specific version of the application (ie. [`carbon-copy-cloner@5`](https://github.com/Homebrew/homebrew-cask/blob/1b8f44198e5e184c597ee07454a1e10f97f36b15/Casks/c/carbon-copy-cloner%405.rb)) should use the same token as the standard cask with a suffix of `@<version-number`.
+Casks pinned to a specific version of the application (i.e. [`carbon-copy-cloner@5`](https://github.com/Homebrew/homebrew-cask/blob/1b8f44198e5e184c597ee07454a1e10f97f36b15/Casks/c/carbon-copy-cloner%405.rb)) should use the same token as the standard cask with a suffix of `@<version-number`.
 For Carbon Copy Cloner (`carbon-copy-cloner`), pinned to version 5, the token should be `carbon-copy-cloner@5`.

 ### Casks pinned to development channels